nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 - `ca_certificate_path` is an optional parameter that points to the location of the certificate of the signing authority.
 - `certificate_path` is an optional parameter that points to the location of the certificate pem file for the vrs.
 - `private_key_path` is an optional parameter that points to the location of the certificate private key pem file for the vrs.

-### Unsupported Components/Operations
-The following components/operations are not supported in the beta release.
-* dns
-* gmv
-* mesos
-* nsgv bootstrap (install is supported)
-* stcv
-* vsr
-* vrs-vm
-* osc-integration
-* AWS-based VSTAT upgrade
-* upgrade of VRS through VCIN

 ### Operating using the Default Deployment
 The Default deployment is provided as a starting place for your workflows.
 It is located in a subdirectory named `Default` within the Deployments directory.
 You can operate MetroÆ by simply editing the contents of the Default deployment.
 Follow these steps: